Frequently Asked Questions: Chickens

 How are your chickens raised?

 Free-range, on pasture and Animal Welfare Approved.
 We believe that healthy meat comes from healthy chickens and that healthy chickens can't be raised indoors.
 Unfortunately, there are no rules for what “free range” means on a package label, and many companies take advantage of that.
 Often if you dig a little deeper you will find that those “free range”chickens are “free ranging” within a huge metal building.
 We provide our birds with a life they were meant to have: lounging, running, pecking, and stretching their wings in lush pasture.
-We have decided to go beyond the pasture pen method and provide our chickens with pasture "breezeway" houses.
+We have decided to go beyond even the pasture pen method and provide our chickens with pasture "breezeway" houses.
 Our birds have access to shelter with roosts for perching, but they are free to come and go as they choose.
-We use perimeter electric fencing to keep predators out and keep the birds within their flock age groups.
-Our animal husbandry practices are based on the Label Rouge program in France that produces some of the finest poultry in the world.
-We also follow the husbandry practices required by Animal Welfare Approved.
+Our birds are kept safe from predators under the watchful eye of our livestock guardian dog, a Maremma named Shasta.
+We chose to get our broiler chickens certified Animal Welfare Approved because these high standards have come to be the most highly regarded food label when it comes to animal welfare, pasture-based farming, and sustainability.